 Why Are Parabolic Microphone Dishes Used In Football?
 Parabolic microphone dishes are used in American Football broadcasting to capture the sound of the players and the football.
 Parabolic mic operators move along the sideline, typically following the line of scrimmage and point the long-ranging mic toward the action to capture the sound of the play.

-In this article, we’ll take a closer look at what parabolic microphones are as well as their role in American Football broadcasting.
+In this article, we'll take a closer look at what parabolic microphones are and their role in American Football broadcasting.

 What Is A Parabolic Microphone?

 A parabolic microphone is a type of microphone system that includes a parabolic dish and a small omnidirectional microphone.
 Although the microphone is omnidirectional, the system itself is highly directional and long-range.

 Parabolic microphones are generally carried by an operator and therefore have handles.
 Depending on the size of the dish, the handles could be designed in various ergonomic ways.

 How Do Parabolic Microphone Dishes Work?

 As we've discussed, a parabolic microphone system is made of 2 key components: